Bill Mantlo: Comics

 A connection with a college friend in 1974 led Mantlo to a job as an assistant to Marvel Comics production manager John Verpoorten.
 Mantlo's first credits were as a colorist, on several comics cover-dated from October 1974 to April 1975.
-Soon afterword, Mantlo wrote a fill-in script for a Sons of the Tiger story in Deadly Hands of Kung Fu, which led to a permanent writing position on that title.
+Soon afterward, Mantlo wrote a fill-in script for a Sons of the Tiger story in Deadly Hands of Kung Fu, which led to a permanent writing position on that title.
 While scripting Deadly Hands, Mantlo and artist George Pérez created White Tiger, comics' first superhero of Hispanic descent.

 Around this time, Marvel's then editor-in-chief Marv Wolfman instituted a policy to avoid the many missed deadlines plaguing the company.
 The policy was to have fill-in stories at the ready, should a title be in danger of missing its deadline.
 Mantlo quickly became the "fill-in king", creating stories under very tight deadlines, many of which did find their way into print.
 Wolfman explained that Mantlo "was both good and fast and at that point didn't have a lot of regular assignments."
 By the mid to late 1970s he had written issues of nearly every Marvel title.